isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-ant-bites/index.md

 - This apple cider vinegar will finish that itchy and painful bite from ants including the fire ants.
 ### **6. Olive Oil and C****ucumber**
 Olive oil will also be a suitable remedy when trying to treat or cool down the pain or itching that arises from the ant bites.
-- The oleocanthal in the olive oil will prevent inflammation�from the enzymes.
+- The oleocanthal in the olive oil will prevent inflammationfrom the enzymes.
 You'll require just some of the oil on your palm and smear it on the ant bite area - and you'll get pain relief.
 - Cucumber will also be great on the ant bite - simply cut it into some slices and apply the gel on your ant bite.
 Related: